 This coverage extends to his or her family, and it even works if this worker loses a job.
 Everyone knows there’s always a chance of losing a job, no matter how secure it seems.

 On top of that, the law helps protect folks from any type of fraud or abuse.
 This gives people the power to fight back if they ever need to.
-A health care provider that is HIPPA compliant is telling patients they are willing to care for them without deceit or abuse.
+A health care provider that is HIPAA compliant is telling patients they are willing to care for them without deceit or abuse.

 HIPPA also sets up industry-standards for all electronic billing or other transactions that occur within an app you are trying to create for your patients.
 This law also says that all confidential information is handled properly and protected, which ensures privacy.

 What Does it Mean to Build a HIPAA Compliant App?

 Now, the law ensures things are taken care of by requiring you to build a secure app.
 This means ensuring it has safeguards implemented that help clients or customers feel like you are taking care of them.

 Since you are building an app, this means relying on software security systems meant to address electronic protected health information or ePHI.
 In this particular case, you’ll want to use the dedicated server from a hosting provider that understands HIPAA compliance to help ensure that your app is as safe as possible.
 Joe Oesterling, Chief Technology Officer at Liquid Web explains, “for your hosting provider to support your HIPAA initiatives, it is important that their support and technology staff are also trained on HIPAA requirements.
 It is prudent to confirm that your hosting provider does indeed have an understanding of HIPAA requirements and how to best serve you.”

-To ensure your app is HIPPA compliant database software, you’ll have to consider the following:
+To ensure your app is HIPAA compliant database software, you’ll have to consider the following:

 - Written policies, procedures, and conduct standards must not only be written down but followed.